 Buzzing the intercom, I saw his lovely wife with him too!
 Mrs S decided to stay back to witness her husband’s grand preparations for 5 seconds of fame (and eat incredibly delicious kebabs).
 S, if you’re reading this – I’m joking.
 S doesn’t cook often but when he does, it’s as if the mountains are singing (does that sound like too much praise?).

-According to S, the key to getting tender kebabs integrated with all the flavours is to massage the meat with the ingredients.
+So what is the key to making soft and tender kebabs?
+According to S, it is to use Green Papaya as a tenderiser and to massage the meat with the ingredients.
 Treat the protein gently and you’ll be rewarded with moist, tender, juicy kebabs.

 Green papaya is used in Thai cuisine to make salads but in South Asia, green papaya is used as a meat tenderiser.
 We don’t eat our meat medium rare, there is no such concept.
 Meat is either raw or cooked (a.k.a well-done).
 It obviously takes a long time to get well-done meat tender so green papaya is often used as the solution.
 You can find green papaya in most Asian and Indian grocery stores, or even in some well-stocked supermarkets.